ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 You can view the list of dictionaries and their statuses in the [system.dictionaries](../../../operations/system-tables/dictionaries.md) table.

 :::tip
-If you are using a DICTIONARY with ClickHouse Cloud please use the DDL query option to create your dictionaries.
+If you are using a DICTIONARY with ClickHouse Cloud please use the DDL query option to create your dictionaries, and create your dictionary as user `default`.
 Also, verify the list of supported dictionary sources in the [Cloud Compatibility guide](/docs/en/whats-new/cloud-capabilities.md).
 :::